1luciamartin/java-practice-projects/README.md

-# java-practice-projects
-Small Java projects and exercises for practice and coursework.
 # Java Practice Projects

-This repository contains small Java projects and exercises developed as part of my Computer Science coursework and personal practice.
+This repository contains a collection of small Java projects and exercises that I have written for my Computer Science coursework and personal practice.
+Most of these projects were done while learning and practicing core programming and OOP concepts.

+## What this repo includes
+Some of the projects in this repository include:

+- small programming practice exercises
+- object-oriented programming projects
+- inheritance and class-based design
+- console-based applications (such as my multi-calculator project)

+I use these projects mainly as a way to practice writing code, organizing classes, and improving my understanding of Java.

-## Topics Covered
+## Topics practiced
 - Object-Oriented Programming (OOP)
-- Classes and methods
+- classes, objects, and methods
+- constructors and fields
-- Control structures
+- control structures and program logic
-- Basic data structures
+- basic data structures and problem-solving
-- Problem-solving in Java

-## About Me
+## About me
-Computer Science student (Software Engineering specialization) with a strong interest in software development and AI-related technologies.
+I am a Computer Science student with an interest in software development and AI-related technologies, and I use projects like these to practice and improve my programming skills.